vmsmith/CookBook/rabbit_stew_mushrooms.md

 8. Sauté until the shallots are nicely wilted, about 3 minutes
 9. While the shallots are cooking, squeeze the roasted garlic into the mushroom soaking water, then whisk it together
 10. Add the sherry or white wine to the shallots in the pot
-11. Use a wooden spoon to scrape off any browned bits on the bottom of the pot then let the sherry boil down by half
+11. Use a wooden spoon to scrape off any browned bits on the bottom of the pot then let the liquid boils down by half
 12. Add the mushroom-roasted garlic mixture and the stock and stir to combine
 13. Add thyme, mushrooms, rabbit, and parsnips
 14. Bring to simmer and cook gently for 90 minutes